So I packed up all of the *stuff* I need for a show, including the kitchen sink. How do I organize it all at the show?

 So here are some handy tips I have for making the most of your space:

--Hang bailing twine across the walls of the Grooming stall and use these lines to hang blankets, boots, wraps, and saddle pads.
+- Hang bailing twine across the walls of the Grooming stall and use these lines to hang blankets, boots, wraps, and saddle pads.
 A piece of twine about 3 or 4 feet in length works well.
+You can also use a stall guard if you have them.
 Secure each end with a staple if you can, or use a screw eye in the wall.